Case Study: Definition And Examples

 Medically reviewed by Elizabeth Erban, LMFT, IMH-E

 In considering case studies, researchers continuously test and reevaluate the conclusions made by past psychologists to continue offering the most up-to-date and effective care to modern clients.
-Prospective case studies are continually being developed based on previous findings and multiple case studies done in one area can lend credence to the findings.
-Learning about the famous psychology case studies can help you understand how research continues to shape what psychologists know about the human experience and mind.
+Prospective case studies are continually being developed based on previous findings from case studies, and multiple case studies done in one area can lend credence to the findings.
+Learning about the famous psychology case studies can help you understand how research studies continue to shape what psychologists know about the human experience and mind.

 Getty